Ostorlab/agent_exercise_secrets/README.md

-## Exercice : Dummy Secrets Finder Agent
+## Exercice : Pattern Finder Agent

-This agent is part of the Ostorlab trainning, with the purpose of testing the ability to write a simple agent.
+This agent is part of the Ostorlab training to test the ability to write a simple agent.

-The agent will take a regular expression as an argument, and use it to find any matching text in a file asset.
+The agent will use a regular expression as an argument to find any matching text in a file asset.